ais-open/ddl2dbt/ImplementationLogic.md

 - Columns with 'Columns Name' equals 'LOAD_TIMESTAMP', 'RECORD_SOURCE' or contains '_HK' will have the following tests: -
 - - not_null
 - - unique
+- Columns that have the value "Not Null" inside the "Null Option" column of the CSV will have the following tests: -
+- - not_null